RasmusOtharKirketerp/RasmusOtharKirketerp/README.md

 - 👋 Hi, I’m the Rex King
 - 👀 I’m interested in coding in c++, PASCAL, pl/1, COBOL, Java and phython
 - 🌱 I’m currently learning how to assist Ukraine hacking Russia
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on xolta API
 - 📫 How to reach me ...

 <!---